synergyjs/synergyjs.org/pages/docs/repeated-blocks.md

 Using keys improves performance and avoids unexpected behaviour when re-rendering so it's always best to use them.

-By default, Synergy assumes the `id` property (if there is one) to be the key.

-If you need to nominate another property then you can do so with the `key` attribute.
-The best way to pick a key is to use a primitive value that is unique to that item within the array.
+List keys are specified using the `key` attribute and should be a primitive value that is unique to that item within the collection.

 ```html
 <ul>